Skip to main content

 Notes:

-[1] The School of Professional Studies also offers courses under the listings ENG 206, 207, and 208.
-These courses do not count toward the Creative Writing Major.
+[1] Northwestern’s School of Professional Studies also offers creative writing courses.
+These courses do not count toward the Weinberg Creative Writing Major.

-[2] First year students may not apply to the creative writing sequence, even if they complete both pre-requisite classes in the first year.
+[2] First-year students may not apply to the creative writing sequence tracks, even if they complete both pre-requisite classes in the first year.
+They may declare the cross-genre track at any time.